7 Ways to Think Like a 21st Century Economist

 Political economists had set out to describe how the capitalist system functioned in the modern period.
 They did this in the context of the new world of property holding, of trade, banking, colonialism and industrialization which evolved in the 18th and 19th centuries.
 They failed to take account of other alternatives: other ways of thinking.
 Any that did not fit their social assumptions, like those of Henry George or Gandhi, were repeatedly shoved aside.

 We have lived through a period during which economists persuaded themselves that they understood things correctly, scientifically, even though much of their so-called science was no more than an assertion of ideology; of special pleading for a particular way of doing things.
 It is a perfect example of what Robert Trivers, the evolutionary biologist and sociologist, described in his book, Deceit and Self-Deception: Fooling Yourself The Better To Fool Others.
 It is this self-deception of the experts that lets them peddle sectarian theory without embarrassment.
 It is as if the whole subject of economics is part of the dream that we live in.
 Each epoch concocts a story about how to set a price on every value.
 Its priestly class (in our time, the economists) then formalizes this story to allow the ascendency to flourish.
 After a while the formalization cracks under the strain of reality and people look for a new dream.
-Though it would be better to awake.
+Though it would be better to be awake.

 Economics should again become the handmaiden of politics, not the justification for the status quo.
 A scholarly source of explanations of where different policies would lead, not the foundation for those policies.
 Policies are a matter for politicians (those traders in advantage) and also for the rest of us.
 For, ultimately, policies concern social, human choices.
 When those choices are hijacked by narrow economic thinking and by unrestrained finance, the result is social breakdown.